![CDATA[ [if IE 9] ]]>

 Your answer to this question should be 'Yes' if:

-For guidance, we have provided some examples of how the regulatory additionality requirements are expected to operate.
+Here are some examples of how the regulatory additionality requirements are expected to operate.

 The following projects are unlikely to meet the first regulatory additionality requirement: